 Identify and use best practices in online and blended learning to differentiate, support, and increase access to instruction and to promote innovation.

-- Expand access to the Satellite Campus. - · Integrate online and blended learning strategies to enhance and support the instructional goals of the Connected High School Network and virtual learning. - Streamline and align technology tools for improved communications with families and other stakeholders.
+- Expand access to the Satellite Program. - Integrate more online and blended learning into the new high school project. - Streamline and align technology tools for improved communications with families and other stakeholders.